How To Test Drive A Car

 • Seat adjustments — adjust the seat position to see if you can set it easily and comfortably

-• Electronics — use the radio, GPS, Bluetooth, and so on to see if everything works the way you want or if they are buggy or annoying to use
+• Electronics — use the radio, GPS, Bluetooth, etc. to see if everything works the way you want

-If you’ve never had a vehicle with mirror adjustment buttons placed awkwardly, or had GPS that was difficult to set up, or Bluetooth that would never stay connected, or folding seats with difficult to reach lever, you might not realize how frustrating that can be.
-When you test out a vehicle, you might discover it would drive you crazy and choose a different vehicle that is more intuitive.
+If you haven’t had a vehicle with mirror adjustment buttons placed awkwardly, GPS that was complicated to set up, Bluetooth that would never stay connected or folding seats with a lever that was too difficult to reach, you might not realize how frustrating that would be until it’s too late.
+So it’s better to test out the vehicle thoroughly, you might discover something that would drive you crazy and choose a different vehicle that suits your needs and lifestyle instead.

 5. Drive it like it’s everyday

-• Speed & Acceleration — take the vehicle on the highway to test whether it accelerates well enough and feels safe and sturdy at higher speeds
+• Speed & Acceleration — take the vehicle on different types of roads including the highway, test whether it accelerates well enough and feels safe and sturdy at higher speeds

-• Maneuverability — drive it in a parking lot or try doing a U-turn or three-point turn on a residential street to make sure it can turn easily and maneuver in tighter spaces
+• Maneuverability — drive it in a parking lot or try doing a U-turn or three-point turn on a residential street to make sure it can turn easily and manoeuvre in tighter spaces

 • Bumps & Comfort — make sure it feels safe and comfortable to drive on rougher terrain if possible, especially if you work in construction or do things like go on camping trips

-You do not need to put it through unrealistic stress tests, not only because the dealer will not allow you to use it in an unsafe manner but also because you just want to learn what it’s like to have the car normally.
+You do not need to put it through unrealistic stress tests, not only because the dealer will not allow you to use it in an unsafe manner, but also because you just want to learn what it’s like to use the car normally.

 6. Test out the features while driving